 - The Middle School Gifted and Talented Academy is housed at Quail Valley Middle School.
-The academy serves Gifted and Talented students in grades 6-8. - Instruction is designed to enhance self-awareness, self-efficacy, problem solving and the learning of critical and creative thinking skills that empower students. - Fifth grade students who are identified to receive Gifted and Talented services in FBISD and who reside in the District during the application window (January) may apply for admission. - Students are admitted using a lottery system until all seats are filled. - Students who do not receive an invitation will receive Gifted and Talented services at their zoned campuses.
+The academy serves Gifted and Talented students in grades 6-8. - Instruction is designed to enhance self-awareness, self-efficacy, problem solving and the learning of critical and creative thinking skills that empower students. - Fifth grade students who are identified to receive Gifted and Talented services in FBISD and who reside in the District during the application window (January) may apply for admission. - Students are admitted using a lottery system until all seats are filled. - Students who do not receive an invitation to attend the Gifted and Talented Academy will receive Gifted and Talented services at their zoned campuses.